jan25/move-my-files/NOTES.md

 mmf --source soure/dir --dest-dir dest/dir --pattern ".jpg$"
 ```

+- Have a way to clean configurations to handle error cases.
+E.g. Dest dir deleted

+- Helpful output messages.
+Mainly for watch commands

 - Some limitations:

   - Files are matched at top level only.
 No recursive comparisions done.